Greg Garcia (producer): Career

 Garcia wrote for, created, produced and directed the sitcoms Yes, Dear, Raising Hope, My Name Is Earl, The Guest Book. and Sprung.
 He won the Primetime Emmy Award for Outstanding Writing for a Comedy Series for My Name Is Earl in 2006.

 Garcia co-wrote the book for the musical Escape to Margaritaville featuring the songs of Jimmy Buffett with Mike O'Malley.

 Personal life

 Garcia and his wife Kim have three sons, and they reside in the Los Angeles area.
 Kim and Greg attended the same college, Frostburg State University.
+Garcia received an honorary doctorate from his alma mater, Frostburg State University, in May 2024.